 - Open bar

 - Specialty Dining

 - Roundtrip airfare for a second guest

 When you’re searching for low-priced cruises, be sure to check ExpediaCruises.com (yes, that Expedia).
-We found a last-minute cruise deal that came out to 87% off.
+We found some last-minute cruise deals that came out to 75% off:

 We found most last-minute Celebrity cruises depart from places like British Columbia, Spain, and Italy.
-However, a few “cruise only” specials (not including flights) depart from U.S. locations like Los Angeles, San Diego, and Fort Lauderdale.
+However, a few “cruise only” specials (not including flights) depart from U.S. locations like Los Angeles, Boston, and Fort Lauderdale.
 Here’s a look at some recent deals:

 TIP: Going solo?
 Check out our tips on how you can avoid paying single-occupancy fees.

 14. Check CruisePlum for cheap cruise deals that can save you up to 67%.

 Want to compare or track current prices on cruises based on options like the cruise line, cabin type, and the number of passengers?
 If so, CruisePlum.com should be your go-to website, especially the Last Minute Deals page.

 Recently using their site, we found an 11-day Azamara cruise on the Azamara Onward from Miami, Florida, to Gran Canaria, Spain for just $583 per person for two people in an interior room.
 Once you added in all the extras like taxes and port charges, the price came to $697 per person, or a savings of 67% on the regular base fare.